pgiardiniere/personal-site/src/lib/posts/draft-hello-kubernetes.md

     import Callout from '$lib/components/Callout.svelte';
 </script>

 I've used Docker and Docker Compose to manage a static node with a bunch of services on it before in my time maintaining TraffickCam.
-I've also used it when deploying models to our high-performance compute cluster, though we would eventually move away from that workflow.
+I've also used it to train & deploy to our high-performance compute cluster, though we would eventually remove Docker from that workflow.

-I've been curious about Kubernetes for a long time, so since I've got the time let's jump in and start learning it.
-I'm following Kubernete's [hello minikube](https://kubernetes.io/docs/tutorials/hello-minikube/) tutorial, after installing the prerequisite [minikube](https://minikube.sigs.k8s.io/docs/start/) and [kubectl](https://minikube.sigs.k8s.io/docs/start/) on my Ubuntu machine.

-Afterwards I'll keep following along with the rest of the official Kubernetes [tutorials](https://kubernetes.io/docs/tutorials/).
+In any case, I've been curious about Kubernetes for a long time, so since I've got the time let's jump in and start learning it.
+I always start by following along with first-party learning materials, soI was pleased to find the official Kubernetes [tutorials](https://kubernetes.io/docs/tutorials/).

+First lesson is [hello minikube](https://kubernetes.io/docs/tutorials/hello-minikube/), but you must first install the prerequisite [minikube](https://minikube.sigs.k8s.io/docs/start/) and [kubectl](https://minikube.sigs.k8s.io/docs/start/).

+So today, let's just get those up and running on my local Ubuntu machine.

 ## Install: